Eliav2/react-xarrows/README.md

 Draw arrows between components in React!

-I've noticed react was missing a good and relaible arrows component in npm - so i've decided to create one of my own and share it. this component will rerender and will update the anchors position whenever needed(not like other similar npm libraries) - the Xarrow also works inside scrollable windows and working no matter where placed in the DOM relative his anchors.
+I've noticed react was missing a good and relaible arrows component in npm - so i've decided to create one of my own and share it. this component will rerender and will update the anchors position whenever needed(not like other similar npm libraries) - the Xarrow also works inside scrollable windows and working no matter where placed in the DOM relative to his anchors.

 found a problem? not a problem! post a new issue([here](https://github.com/Eliav2/react-xarrows/issues)) and i will do my best to fix it.